processed foods articles

 But the question still remains, is it necessary to eat Paleo to be healthy?

 This is where I take issue with the Paleo philosophy.
-While the promise of a diet free of processed foods is substantial, the Paleo diet goes beyond this and demands considerable sacrifice.
+While a diet completely free of processed foods is undeniably healthy, the Paleo diet goes beyond this and demands considerable sacrifice.

 Paleo diets do not allow for any grains or legumes.
 This pretty much eliminates every traditional cuisine on earth including Japanese, Italian, Indian and Greek.
 Not only is this a culinary tragedy, it ignores the fact that these cuisines feed some of the world’s healthiest and longest-lived individuals.

-Traditional, global diets that include grains and legumes but exclude highly processed foods have been some of the most successful for health.
-Diseases of civilization are only problematic in Western cultures where highly processed foods make up a large proportion of the calories consumed.
+Traditional, global diets that exclude highly processed foods but also include grains and legumes have been some of the most successful for health.
+Diseases of civilization are only problematic in Western cultures where processed foods make up a large proportion of the calories and few whole food are consumed.

 Proponents of the Paleo diet argue that it is necessary to eliminate grains and legumes because they contain “antinutrients,” substances that can interfere with the body’s absorption of other important vitamins, minerals and proteins.
 However, well-nourished individuals who eat a varied diet of unprocessed foods (including grains and legumes) are not nutrient deficient and are generally healthy.

-Thus, there may be a percentage of the population that has great success on the Paleo diet and finds it easy to stick to and achieve results.
-This is wonderful.
+Because of our individual differences, there is undoubtedly a percentage of the population that thrives on the Paleo diet and finds it easy to stick to and achieve results.
+Hooray!
 However there may also be a segment of the population (myself included) that finds living without grains and legumes to be chronically unsatisfying and unsustainable.

-Try telling a foodie they can never use salt, eat cheese or drink wine again and see how far you get pitching a Paleo diet.
+Try telling a foodie they can never eat cheese or drink wine again and see how far you get pitching a Paleo diet.

 If you currently eat a typical Western diet with little variety and many processed foods, tend to have better success following rigid diet plans, and have no qualms about giving up or modifying traditional meals to meet your dietary demands, then you might have luck following the Paleo diet.
 However there is no reason to believe it is the only path to good health.